an Alternative to Natural Health

 Nature's Sunshine Products

 If you're chronically ill, heavy metals may be causing your health problems!

 Heavy metals and other toxic substances in our environment are bringing about a decline in mental and physical health.
 Learning disabilities and behavioral problems and autoimmune disorders.
 These include rheumatoid arthritis, chronic fatigue, type I diabetes, fibromyalgia, lupus, Lou Gehrig's disease, myasthenia gravis and multiple sclerosis.
-Heavy metals and other environmental contaminants are likely a major factor in these and other health problems.

-A 'heavy metal' is actually a metallic element that has a specific gravity (a scientific measurement of the element's mass as compared to the mass of water or hydrogen) higher than 5.0.
+A 'heavy metal' is a metallic element that has a specific gravity (a scientific measurement of the element's mass as compared to the mass of water or hydrogen) higher than 5.0.

 Our environment is full of ways that heavy metals make their way into our bodies.
 We breathe them, eat them, drink them and even absorb them through our skin.
 We should do all we can to avoid them.

 Important tips for reducing exposure to these elements: